 But getting back to the plot uncovering what might have been behind the gaps in correspondence is fascinating.
 You anxiously scan each piece of evidence (replies to deleted letters, entries from other people’s diaries, telegrams) hoping to find the words that will reveal the secret.
 The author helpfully draws your attention to items small and large.
 A change in a signature.
 The same plea repeated through a series of letters.
 What enciphered sections actually say.

 It’s intriguing to think that words, written in many cases so casually, reveal so much.
-The Secret Rooms should leave you aspiring to write more letters.
+Surely The Secret Rooms will leave you aspiring to write more letters.
 And to think about how future generations will view our correspondence.